 While the term "standard form contract" is undefined, in broad terms it is a contract that is not subject to negotiation between the parties.
+Under planned changes, the definition of a standard form contract will be clarified, for example, by refining some of the factors that courts must take into account when determining if a contract is a "standard form" one.

-The ACL does not apply to terms in standard form contracts which define the subject-matter of the contract; establish the upfront price payable; or are required or permitted by law.
-The unfair contract term provisions also do not cover terms in negotiated (as opposed to standard form) contracts, as well as contracts for the carriage of goods by ship, a charter party of a ship and contracts for marine salvage or towage.
+The unfair terms regime does not apply to terms in standard form contracts which define the subject-matter of the contract; establish the upfront price payable; or are required or permitted by law.
+The unfair contract term regime also does not cover terms in negotiated (as opposed to standard form) contracts, as well as contracts for the carriage of goods by ship, a charter party of a ship and contracts for marine salvage or towage.

-Under the unfair contract term provisions, a term of a standard form consumer contract will be void if the term is unfair.
+Under the unfair contract term provisions, a term of a standard form consumer contract is void if the term is unfair.
 In simplistic terms, a term will be unfair if it:

-- + would cause a significant imbalance in the parties' rights and obligations arising under the contract; - + is not reasonably necessary to protect the legitimate interests of the party who would be advantaged by the term; and - + would cause detriment (whether financial or otherwise) to a party if it were relied on.
+- would cause a significant imbalance in the parties' rights and obligations arising under the contract; - is not reasonably necessary to protect the legitimate interests of the party who would be advantaged by the term; and - would cause detriment (whether financial or otherwise) to a party if it were relied on.